Public & Digital history

 The Portuguese Canadian History Project

 The Portuguese Canadian History Project (PCHP) is a non-profit, community outreach organization, founded in 2008 by myself and Dr. Susana Miranda, and later joined by Dr. Raphael Costa and Dr. Emanuel da Silva.
-Since 2009, the PCHP has worked closely with the Clara Thomas Archives and Special Collections (CTASC) at York University Libraries, where we have facilitated the donation of ten archival records collections.
+Since 2009, the PCHP has worked closely with the Clara Thomas Archives and Special Collections at York University Libraries, where we have facilitated the donation of ten archival records collections.
 Our main objectives are to 1) preserve the collective memory of Portuguese immigrants and their descendants in Canada, and 2) democratize access to historical knowledge, both in its consumption and its production.
 Visit the PCHP’s website to find more information about our mission, principles, past and present activities.
-Some of the initiatives that I have done with the PCHP are listed below.

 “Hora dos Portugueses” on RTPi/ RTP1 / RDP